OperationNT414C/ShellSecBat/README.md

 Enso Henkaku plugin that shows seconds and battery percent in statusbar.
 This is a fusion between "ShellBat" and "LastSeconds".
-It also solves with "12 hours" format issues when those plugins were manually combined.
+It also solves "12 hours" format issues when those plugins were manually combined.

 ### Installation